ryanntannn/learntype/README.md

 ## Description

-LearnType is a typing game that helps you memorize from a list of words.
-It is a simple game that is easy to play and fun to learn with.
+LearnType is a typing game that helps you memorize topics by uploading a text file into the program.
+It is a simple game that is easy to play and fun to learn with as it integrates a typing styled game with an academic twist.

 ## Requirements